 During quarters when students are teaching a course, they are expected to work 10 additional hours on research and administrative tasks, with the primary focus being on research-based activities.
 During quarters during which students are not teaching a course, they are expected to work 20 hours per week on research and administrative tasks.
 The work should focus on the attainment of the goals listed on the quarterly work plan.
-Attainment of work plan goals should be at a level deemed acceptable by the faculty supervisor and the Associate Dean for Doctoral Education for continued receipt of Pre-Doctoral Fellowship funding.
+Attainment of work plan goals should be at a level deemed acceptable by the faculty supervisor and the Associate Dean for Doctoral Education for continued receipt of Pre-Doctoral Assistantship funding.

-Work in Addition to Pre-Doctoral Fellowship Funding
+Work in Addition to Pre-Doctoral Assistantship Funding

-Students may seek employment, including grant- or center-funded employment at GSSW or elsewhere on the DU campus, in addition to third year Pre-Doctoral Fellowship funding.
-However, we strongly discourage such activity as it may impede the student's completion of their program or the student's ability to attain the Year Three Programmatic Milestones which must be attained in order to be eligible for (a) fourth year funding via the GSSW Doctoral Fellowships mechanism and/or (b) adjunct teaching for GSSW.
+Students may seek employment, including grant- or center-funded employment at GSSW or elsewhere on the DU campus, in addition to third year Pre-Doctoral Assistantship funding.
+However, we strongly discourage such activity as it may impede the student's completion of their program or the student's ability to attain the Year Three Programmatic Milestones which must be attained in order to be eligible for (a) fourth year funding via the GSSW Doctoral Assistantship mechanism and/or (b) adjunct teaching for GSSW.

-GSSW Doctoral Fellowships
+GSSW Doctoral Assistantship

-GSSW Doctoral Fellowships are generally made available to qualified fourth year students who have met their third year milestones (see section on Year Three Programmatic Milestones above).
-Students who have not completed all of their Year Three Programmatic Milestones by the end of their third academic year are not eligible for GSSW Doctoral Fellowship funding.
-GSSW Doctoral Fellowships are funded by the Graduate School of Social Work and are funded through temporary hourly employment (at 20 hours per week) and, as such, fall under the jurisdiction of Human Resources.
+GSSW Doctoral Assistantships are generally made available to qualified fourth year students who have met their third year milestones (see section on Year Three Programmatic Milestones above).
+Students who have not completed all of their Year Three Programmatic Milestones by the end of their third academic year are not eligible for GSSW Doctoral Assistantship funding.
+GSSW Doctoral Assistantships are funded by the Graduate School of Social Work.

-The availability and number of GSSW Doctoral Fellowships are contingent upon funding and may vary year to year, although every effort will be made to fund the Fellowships at the same funding level as GTA living stipends.
+The availability and number of GSSW Doctoral Assistantship are contingent upon funding and may vary year to year, although every effort will be made to fund the Assistantships at the same funding level as GTA living stipends.

-For AY 2015-2016, GSSW will offer:
+For AY 2016-2017, GSSW will offer: